 Governments are also required to report on the CEAs or agreements of other governments that limit their ability to collect tax revenue in their own jurisdictions.
 The required disclosures for those types of agreements include:

 - The names of the governments that entered into the agreements.

 - The gross dollar amount of taxes abated during the term of the CEA.

-For the Maine governments which have credit enhancement agreements, these reporting requirements impose new obligations.
+For the ME governments which have credit enhancement agreements, these reporting requirements impose new obligations.
 Government finance officers should study them carefully and contact their attorneys for assistance.